Blue Orchid: Covers and remixes

 "Blue Orchid" has been remixed by High Contrast on the album Fabric Live 25.
 It is the first track on the second disc of the album.
 It features the main guitar riff accompanied by a largely drum and bass inspired backing beat.
 The vocals from the song, "You took a white orchid, you took a white orchid and turned it blue" are repeated at various points throughout the track.

 In popular culture

-The song is used as the theme song for the Australian radio show Wil & Lehmo on Triple M; it is also used briefly in the trailer for the 2008 documentary It Might Get Loud, in which Jack White features with other musical artists The Edge and Jimmy Page.
-The song can also be heard in the movie The Green Hornet, which is directed by Michel Gondry who also directed a number of music videos for the White Stripes.
-Part of the song is also played in the second episode of Forces of Nature, a 2016 science documentary series aired on BBC One.
-The song was also briefly used in the Hulu miniseries adaption of Looking for Alaska.
-The song is also used in the intro of the Dutch TV show Draadstaal.
+"Blue Orchid" is used briefly in the trailer for the 2008 documentary It Might Get Loud, in which Jack White features with other musical artists The Edge and Jimmy Page.
+The song can also be heard in the movie The Green Hornet, which was directed by Michel Gondry, who also directed a number of music videos for the White Stripes.

-The song is also playable in the music video game Guitar Hero 5.

-The song is featured in the trailer for the fifth season of the animated comedy Rick and Morty.